jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 ## Graphing

 We often want to make quick plots of our data to get a visual understanding of the data.
-We will learn a more different way to make graphs in Chapter \@ref(graphing-intro) but for now let's use the function `plot()`.
+We will learn a different - and in my opinion a superior - way to make graphs in Chapters \@ref(graphing-intro) but for now let's use the function `plot()`.
+The `plot()` function is built into R so we don't need to use any packages for it.

 Let's make a few scatterplots showing the relationship between two variables.
 With `plot()` the syntax (how you write the code) is `plot(x_axis_variable, y_axis_variable)`.
 So all we need to do is give it the variable for the x- and y-axis.
 Each dot will represent a single agency (a single row in our data).